julianspaeth/fc-nelson-aalen-estimator/README.md

 - This app has no frontend
 - In the requirements.txt are the project specific python requirements which will be installed in the docker image via Dockerfile
-- The build.sh automatically builds the Federated Kaplan-Meier Estimator App with the image name fc_kaplan_meier
+- The build.sh automatically builds the Federated Nelson-Aalen Estimator App with the image name registry.featurecloud.eu/fc-nelson-aalen